Contact Information

 9 - Spring Flower by Creed

-A spring time perfume that already hints at summer with its fruity green cantaloupe note.
+A springtime perfume which already hints at summer with its fruity green cantaloupe note.
 Melon, peach, flowers, and sun-kissed skin.
 Delicate and subtle when the vintage is right (Creed fragrances depend on vintage harvests).
 It was created in 1951 by Olivier Creed for lovely actress Audrey Hepburn.

 Vent-Vert-Balmain.jpg